naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | A [script expression](/guide/script-expressions.md), which should return a boolean value.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">expression</span> | string | A [script expression](/guide/script-expressions.md), which should return a boolean value.

 </div>

 ## endIf

 #### Summary
 Closes an [@if] conditional execution block.
 For usage examples see [conditional execution](/guide/naninovel-scripts.md#conditional-execution) guide.

 ## finishTrans

 #### Summary
 Finishes scene transition started with [@startTrans] command; see the start command reference for more information and usage examples.

 #### Parameters